usnistgov/800-63-3/sp800-63-3/sec6_xAL.md

 Despite the user being pseudonymous, the agency should still select AAL2 or AAL3 for authentication because a malicious actor could gain access to the user's PHI by compromising the account.

 > Note: An agency can accept a higher assurance level than those required in the table above.
 For example, in a federated transaction, an agency can accept an IAL3 identity if their application is assessed at IAL2.
 The same holds true for authenticators: stronger authenticators can be used at RPs that have lower authenticator requirements.
 However, RPs will have to ensure that this only occurs in federated scenarios with appropriate privacy protections by the CSP such that only attributes that have been requested by the RP and authorized by the subscriber are provided to the RP and that excessive personal information does not leak from the credential or an assertion.
-See [privacy requirements](./sp800-63c.html#privacy) in SP 800-63C for more details.
+See the [privacy considerations in SP 800-63C](sp800-63c.html#privacy) for more details.

 <!---->